Building permits

 How to change a building’s use

 If you want to change the way you use all or part of a building, you may need a change of use permit, even if you're not planning any construction.
-A building evaluation may have to be done to make sure that the existing building can safely accommodate the proposed use.
-Different uses have different Building Code requirements.
+A building evaluation may be required to ensure that the existing building can safely accommodate the proposed use, as different uses have different Building Code requirements.

 Call your municipal building department to find out whether you will need a change of use permit.